WaveBeans/wave-blog/using-jupyter/readme.md

     @file:DependsOn("io.wavebeans:http:0.0.3")
     ```

-* Logging support.
-It is not required but would be helpful for some cases, you may no add it in the beginning, just keep in mind:
+* Logging support is not required but would be helpful for some cases, you may no add it in the beginning, just bare in mind:

     ```kotlin
     @file:DependsOn("ch.qos.logback:logback-classic:1.2.3")